ProcessEight/mage-titans-uk-async-php-talk/PITCHME.md

 ---

-## Novel ways to use async techniques in Magento
+## Using Async with Magento

-A task is a good candidate for the event-driven programming approach if:
+A task is a good candidate for this approach if:

 @ul

-* We don't care too much about the order in which things happen
+* We don't care about the order in which things happen

-* We want to deal with vast amounts of data, but only have limited resources (e.g. RAM)
+* We want to deal with vast amounts of data, but have only limited resources

-* We can break it down in smaller sub-tasks and wrap each one in a child process, which does not need to communicate with other child processes
+* It can be broken down into smaller sub-tasks, each wrapped in a child process, which doesn't need to communicate with other child processes

 @ulend